refraction-ray/iastu-hpc2-manual/README.md

 ## IASTU-HPC2

-This is a complete guide to HPC2 for both users and administrators.
+This is a complete guide to IASTU-HPC2 computation resource for both users and administrators.